hannutt/FlaskApi/README.md

 The Python function counts the number of fields in the MongoDB collection and the Javascript function creates the same number of input fields (with the createElement method) in the html user interface. the end result is the right number of input fields for adding a new record or editing an old record.

-Database statistics, see the number of collections, sizes of collections and databases, etc.
-Some of the database statistics are now available graphically.
-This is Made with the JavaScript ChartJS library.

-Database statistics are obtained from a Python function and delivered to an html page where a JavaScript function grabs the values ​​and makes graphs with the values.
+Database statistics, using the JavaScript ChartJS library, this feature displays databases in a bar chart based on their size.
+Database statistics are obtained from a Python function and delivered to an html page where a JavaScript function grabs the values ​​and makes Bar chart graphs with the values.

+The statistical chart works on the hide/show principle. one click shows the chart div, i.e. one click sets the hidden attribute to true and another click sets it to false and the chart div is hidden.

 Customization options, in the reading view you can choose whether you want to see the database data in the table, in small or large font, and the background color of the table can also be changed.